Portalverse Vendor Platform

 Onboarding audit for vendors

 Cloud gaming services have extra connectivity and hardware requirements which cryptocurrency mining does not.
-As such during the onboarding process mining operators need to know what changes they need to make to their system.
-Tests needs to be run for hardware compatibility and connectivity.
+As such, during the onboarding process mining operators need to know what changes they need to make to their system.
+Tests need to be run for hardware compatibility and connectivity.
 After that a recommended number of virtual machines can be provided.

 Managing virtual machines was unique to our protocol instead of mining other cryptocurrencies.
 Miners were unfamiliar with this and were eager to have a tool to simplify the process of troubleshooting, updating, creating and monitoring them.